-Llama Trekking at Godshill Park Farm, new for 2011.
+Llama Trekking at Godshill Park Farm.

 Guests are free to follow the variety of footpaths and bridleways across the farmland to the downs, from which there are panoramic views across the Isle of Wight.
 The renowned Stenbury and Worsley trails are directly accessible from the farm.
 Invigorating walks in open countryside or along the many coastal trails is a favourite pastime for many of our visitors, as are the excellent bird-watching opportunities.
 In the spring, the woods are carpeted in bluebells and newborn lambs and calves ramble in the pastures.
 In the summer, the surrounding area is bustling with activities and in the autumn; after harvest, the whole countryside changes colour making it a delightful time to visit.

 A club meets at weekends in Godshill and welcomes visitors – please see their website for details. www.isleofwightgunclub.co.uk